scientiist/JUI/README.md

 ## Basic Setup

-Download JUI and place the JUI folder in your project, the library can be required with:
+Download the library and place the JUI folder in your project, the library can be required with:

 ```lua
 local JUI = require("JUI/JUIlib") -- I recommend calling the required variable "JUI"
 -- that's what I'll be using in all docs and examples

 ```
-The JUIlib object returns the following objects for you to use:
+The JUIlib script returns the following objects for you to use:

 - UIContainer
 - Frame